-The fee structure is intended to deliver reasonable fees when the trust is performing well and quite low fees when it isn't HHI's base management fee is charged at 0.5% on the first £250m of adjusted gross assets (gross assets less current liabilities and less any investment in Janus Henderson or the funds it manages and advises) and 0.45% on assets above this figure.
+Fees are structured so that they are reasonable when the trust is performing well and quite low when it isn't HHI's base management fee is charged at 0.5% on the first £250m of adjusted gross assets (gross assets less current liabilities and less any investment in Janus Henderson or the funds it manages and advises) and 0.45% on assets above this figure.
 The fee is payable quarterly in arrears.